NicoloMaffi/AlphaBot_HTTP/README.md

 Right | http://<alphabot_ip_addr>:<http_port>/api/v1/motors/right?pwm=<pwm_value>&time=<execution_time>
 Both  | http://<alphabot_ip_addr>:<http_port>/api/v1/motors/both?pwmL=<left_motor_pwm_value>&pwmR=<right_motor_pwm_value>&time=<execution_time>

-The API returns a dictionary with the key **status**.
+All three APIs return a dictionary with the key **status**.
 The key can have a value **0** or **1**.
 A 0 value means that an error has been occured during the operation while a 1 value means that the operation was successful.